 Model-based calculation tools are for early design evaluation.
 They can only be used in a meaningful way if thermodynamic processes can be represented realistically, for which a sufficiently deep understanding is required.
 For this reason, the processes at the plain bearings and the heat flow mechanisms within a passenger car turbocharger were investigated within the framework of the FVV project “Thermally influenced TC bearing friction” (FVV No. 1238) at the Leibniz University Hannover (LUH) and the Clausthal University of Technology (TUC).Learn more

 Long-term reliability and high conversion rates are major criteria for engine exhaust aftertreatment with selective catalytic reduction by a Urea-water Solution.
 Unfavorable operating conditions may lead to the formation of solid deposits which degrade the system efficiency.
 Within the framework of the FVV project no. 1262, at the Karlsruhe Institute of Technology (KIT) and the Vienna University of Technology (TUW), fundamental experimental and numerical investigations on deposit for mation and decomposition were carried out.Learn more

-Europe is the world's largest factory of knowledge, ideas and innovation: Around one-third of the global production of know-how and innovative products comes from EU engineers and researchers.
+Europe is the largest factory of knowledge, ideas and innovation in the world: Around one-third of the global production of know-how and innovative products comes from EU engineers and researchers.
 Cross-border cooperation unites the best minds and ideas.
 It makes the difference: globalisation - climate-neutral economy - energy transition in transport - mobility of tomorrow.
 These are just a few examples of the tasks of the future that need to be adressed - together with our members and partners in Europe and the world.

 Research Association for Combustion Engines eV